nus-cs2103/website-base/admin/project-v15.md

 **During:**

 1. **Take note of your team to test and your _Tester ID_**.
 Both will be given to you by the teaching team (distributed via IVLE gradebook).
-1. **Download from IVLE all files** submitted by the team %%&nbsp;(i.e. jar file, user guide, developer guide, sample data, test script, project portfolio pages)%% ==into an empty folder==.
+1. **Download from IVLE all files** submitted by the team %%&nbsp;(i.e. jar file, User Guide, Developer Guide, and Project Portfolio Pages)%% ==into an empty folder==.
 1. **[~40 minutes] Test the product and report bugs**
    * Launch the jar file.
 Test it.
-   * You can use the provided _test script_ and _user guide_ in your testing.
+   * You can use Developer Guide _(Appendix G: Instructions for Manual Testing)_ and the _User Guide_ in your testing.
    * No need to test features that are driven by GUI inputs (e.g. buttons, menus, etc.) %%&nbsp;Reason: Only CLI-driven features can earn credit, as per given project constraints.%% Some features might have both a GUI-driven and CLI-driven ways to invoke them, in which case test only the CLI-driven way of invoking it.
-   * The test script can provide you some guidance but if you follow the test script strictly, you are unlikely to find many bugs.
-You can deviate from the script to probe areas that are more likely to have bugs.
+   * The testing instructions in the Developer Guide can provide you some guidance but if you follow those instructions strictly, you are unlikely to find many bugs.
+You can deviate from the instructions to probe areas that are more likely to have bugs.
    * You can do _acceptance_ testing as well as _system_ testing.
+   * Omit feature that existed in AB4.
+Instead, test features the team has added.
    * Report bugs in the [practical exam issue tracker](https://github.com/nus-cs2103-AY1718S2/pe/issues), ==not in the team's repo==.
      * Issue title format: `[Tester ID] Issue description` %%&nbsp;e.g. `[26] Empty name crashes app`%%
      * Do not use team ID in bug reports %%&nbsp;Reason: to prevent others copying your bug reports%%
    * Report bugs only.
 Do not post suggestions.
 These are considered bugs:
-     * Behavior differs from the user guide (or test script)
+     * Behavior differs from the User Guide (or Developer Guide)
      * A legitimate user behavior is not handled %%&nbsp;e.g. incorrect commands, extra parameters%%
      * Behavior is not specified and differs from normal expectations %%&nbsp;e.g. error message does not match the error%%
    * Write good quality bug reports; :exclamation: **poor quality or incorrect bug reports will be penalized**.